bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/features/ways-to-improve-site.md.md

 To check if compression could improve the images on your site, use the Dev Tools and select the network tab.

-You can filter by “Img” and it will show you the images downloaded.
+You can filter by "Img" and it will show you the images downloaded.
 In the size column, it will show the resource file size and the downloaded file size.
 It's the resource file size we are looking at.

 If you see files that are larger than 100kb it's time to try compression.